Royals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (1-2) will take the mound for the Marlins, his 11th start of the season.
+- The Marlins will hand the ball to Jesus Luzardo (4-4) for his 13th start of the season.

-- He has earned a quality start one time in 10 starts this season.
+- He has started 12 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Garrett has five starts in a row of five innings or more.
+- Luzardo will look to finish five or more innings for the eighth start in a row.

 |Opponent